victimofleisure/Polymeter/README.md

 MacOS or Linux users should check the [FAQ](https://victimofleisure.github.io/Polymeter/faq.html) for possible solutions.
 A  virtual desktop running actual Windows is best, but Wine may work passably.
 The release notes are (here)[https://victimofleisure.github.io/Polymeter/relnotes.html].

 The Polymeter MIDI Sequencer evolved from [software I developed in the 1990s](https://victimofleisure.github.io/Polymeter/gallery/bongo.html) in order to compose [polymeter electronic dance music](https://victimofleisure.github.io/Polymeter/tools/tracks.html).
-I have used Polymeter exclusively since 2019, and it continues to evolve.
+I have used Polymeter exclusively since 2019, and it continues to evolve as [my story](https://victimofleisure.github.io/) unfolds.